-The land the villa is built on was originally granted to Loh Jun Teck in 1856 and acquired by Boey Chuan Poh, a local newspaperman.
+The land the villa is built on was originally granted to Loh Jun Teck in 1856 and acquired by Boey Chuan Poh, a local Cantonese merchant.
 Boey built the Victorian-style villa, and it was known as Bin Chan House.

-Dr Sun aimed to overthrow the Qing Dynasty and establish a new republic in China.
-He had a price on his head in China (literally), and his struggle took him around the world to rally support for his cause.
+With a price on his head in China (literally), Dr Sun’s struggle took him around the world to rally support for his cause.
 Singapore and Malaya were key support bases because of the many overseas Chinese living and working here.

 Today, the Sun Yat Sen Nanyang Memorial Hall is a heritage building dedicated to Dr Sun’s revolutionary activities in Southeast Asia.
 Dr Sun’s life work culminated in the 1911 Revolution in China and the elimination of the Qing Dynasty.
 These events not only ended Manchurian rule in China but the country’s long imperial history.